pcrino/nginx2/README.md

 Removed file watches under service.running as they seemed unnecessary and were causing errors

-Script runs without errors now
+Script runs without errors now but it doesn't appear to be running nginx on port 3200